Skip to Main Content

 What is a Russian arm?

-A Russian arm is a gyro-stabilized crane mounted on a tracking vehicle that allows smooth, dynamic camera movements while following or circling a moving vehicle.
-It provides Hollywood-quality automotive shots with full 360-degree movement capability.
+Here is the breakdown.
+A Russian arm is a gyro-stabilized crane mounted on a tracking car that allows smooth, dynamic camera movements while following or circling a moving car.
+It gives Hollywood-quality automotive shots with full 360-degree movement skill.

 Can you arrange road closures in Canada?